co1acraftalt/dind/README.md

 ### What regions are available for my GitHub Codespaces?

+GitHub Codespaces are deployed to one of the different Microsoft Azure regions.

-Below are the different regions available for your GitHub Codespaces:
+Below are the different Microsoft Azure regions available for your GitHub Codespaces:

 | Regions | Location |
 | :-: | :-: |